-Homer is near two national parks where you can find Alaskan brown bears and view them in their natural habitat.
-The great salmon run and bears fishing them can be seen in Brooks falls.
+Homer is near three national parks, AKA lake clark national park, katmai national park, and kenai fjords national park. where you can find Alaskan brown bears and view them in their natural habitat.
+The great salmon run and bears fishing them can be seen in Brooks Falls.

 This is one of the fascinating things to do in Homer Alaska.
 Hiking and fishing opportunities are available.

 The Kachemak Bay Shorebird Festival, Homer Jackpot Halibut Derby, and the Kachemak Bay wooden boat festival are the famous festivals in Homer.

 Each of these celebrates the heritage and culture of Homer.
 The festival season is from May to September.